 2. Create Your Own Obstacle Course

-3. Incorporate Exercise Equipment into Your Dog’s Routine
+3. Incorporate Exercise Equipment For Indoor Dog Activities

 4. Have a Puppy Party

-Many of these indoor dog activities are designed for you to do one-on-one with your dog, but if you have a popular pooch, ask your neighbors to bring their dogs to your home for a canine celebration filled with fun games.
+Many of these indoor dog activities are designed for you to do one-on-one with your dog, but if you have a popular pooch, ask your neighbors to bring their dogs to your home for a canine celebration filled with fun games like shell game, puzzles or chase bubbles.
 Your dog will have a chance to run around with its pals, helping it stay active and happy.

 5. Hit the Stairs

-If you live in an apartment building or a house with more than one floor, walking up and down the stairs is great exercise for both you and your dog.
+If you live in an apartment building or a house with more than one floor, walking up and down the stairs is one of the great indoor dog activities for both you and your dog.
 Entice your dog to run down the stairs by throwing a nice and soft new toy and aiming for the landing.
 Once your dog retrieves the dog toy, have it run back to you.
 Just be sure you clean up the stairway so that it is free of obstacles before you begin.

-Pride & Prejudoodles raises well-trained goldendoodle and labradoodle puppies.
+Pride & Prejudoodles raises well-trained goldendoodle and labradoodle puppies to have fun with you indoors or outdoors.
 If you want to add one of these friendly and intelligent dogs to your family, contact us today.
 One of our knowledgeable team members will respond as soon as possible.